sourcemeta/jsontoolkit/README.markdown

 multiple JSON implementations work together.

-To solve this problem, JSON Toolkit aims to be a thin and interoperable frontend to multiple JSON implementations that provides an interface that resembles standard C++ containers.
+To solve this problem, JSON Toolkit aims to be a thin and interoperable frontend to multiple JSON implementations, with an interface that resembles standard C++ containers.

 Supported backends
 ------------------